MobileNativeFoundation/XCLogParser/docs/JSON Format.md

 - `detail`: a step inside the target.
 Usually a script that was run during a Pre build phase, the compilation of a single file inside the target or other Build Rule.

 Other fields:
 - `buildIdentifier`: a unique identifier for the given build.
-It uses the machine name plus the IDEActivityLog's unique identifiers so it should be unique across different hosts.
+It uses the machine name plus the IDEActivityLog's unique identifier so it should be unique across different hosts.
 - `duration`: duration in seconds for the given step.
 - `subSteps`: an array of build steps that belong to the given one.
 - `parentIdentifier`: identifier of the step to which the given step belongs to.